Film Commission Specific Education & Training

 Film Commission Fundamentals will give the participant an overview of all aspects of film commission work.
 Topics of study include film commission operations, marketing your jurisdiction, an overview of economic development, film incentives programs, scouting, location photography, plus working with production and clients and within the local jurisdiction.
 Graduates of the course will gain an understanding of the skills required of every film commission staff member, and the way in which film commissions can successfully interact with the production community and their jurisdictions.

-Film Commission Professional is an online course building on the information presented in Film Commission Fundamentals by providing more in-depth information on several of the most important elements involved in film commission work.
-Each section of course content was developed by a professional in the field.
-This course is now available in English and Spanish.
+Film Commission Professional is an online course building on the information presented in Film Commission Fundamentals course.
+It provides more in-depth information on several of the most important elements involved in film commission work.
+Similar to the Film Commission Fundamentals course, the Film Commission Professional class is self-directed; it is broken into multiple chapters.
+Each chapter has a quiz that must be passed in order to successfully complete the course.

 Who should take it?